spences10/scottspence.com/copy/about.md

 I'm a second career dev that re-skilled from a [VBA] analyst developer role into web development.

-I have been spending a lot of time working in Svelte and SvelteKit for, <DateDistance date='2021-04-06' /> now, holding workshops and organising events in the form of the [Svelte Society London] events.
+For <DD date='2021-04-06' /> now I have been working in Svelte and SvelteKit, holding workshops and organising events with the other organisers of the [Svelte Society London] group.

 Check out the [speaking] section for more details about those!

-I'm a massive fan of the [Jamstack], with a wealth of knowledge working with [Gatsby] (the React framework).
+I have a wealth of knowledge working in the [Jamstack], with extensive experience (<DD date="2018-08-02"/>) working with it mainly using [Gatsby] (the React framework).
+My active useage of the Jamstack stops at around <DD date="2021-04-06" /> ago now.

-Also, check out the [portfolio section] for more information.
+Check out the [portfolio section] for more information.

 ### Sectors I have worked in: